Henri Arnaut de Zwolle

 Henri Arnaut de Zwolle (c.
-1400, in Zwolle – September 6, 1466 in Paris) (often Henri Arnault, also Henricus Arnold/Arnoldus/Arnoul of/van Zwolle) was employed as a physician, astronomer, astrologer, and organist to Philip the Good.
+1400, in Zwolle – September 6, 1466, in Paris) (often Henri Arnault, also Henricus Arnold/Arnoldus/Arnoul of/van Zwolle) was employed as a physician, astronomer, astrologer, and organist to Philip the Good.
 He is best known for a treatise on musical instruments.

-Henri Arnaut apparently was born in Zwolle.
+Henri Arnaut apparently was born in Zwolle, then part of the Burgundian Netherlands.
 There are no data on his education.
 Perhaps he became a physician first, as he was named Magister Henricus Arnault, Medicus Alemannus de Zuvolis (Zuvolis = Zwolle).
 He became a student of the instrument-maker Jean de Fusoris, who was employed between 1400 and 1445 by Philip the Good and later by the French king Louis XI of France.
 By 1432, Henri was at the court of Philip the Good in Dijon as well.